-Students who fail to meet any of the above-mentioned criteria will be considered not meeting the SAP requirements and will be put on Academic Warning or Academic Dismissal.
+Students who fail to meet any of the above-mentioned criteria will be considered not meeting the SAP requirements and will be put on "probation."
 If SAP is not met, a letter will be sent to the student's official university email of record and a copy will be placed in the student record based on the category.